SidOfc/sidneyliebrand.io/data/blog/converting-gif-to-web-safe-video-formats-using-ffmpeg.md

 - `-b:v`: Specifies the _video bitrate_, `0` allows us to specify the quality via the `-crf` option.
 - `-crf`: Specifies the _quality_, ranges between 0-63, lower means better quality.

-More detailed explanations about the options can be found [here](https://trac.ffmpeg.org/wiki/Encode/VP9 "Visit ffmpeg VP9 encode page").
+More detailed explanations about the options can be found on the [ffmpeg VP9 wiki](https://trac.ffmpeg.org/wiki/Encode/VP9 "Visit ffmpeg VP9 wiki").

 These .webm files will suffer a little bit of quality loss, but if more quality is needed the `-crf` flag can be set to a lower value easily.
 With these settings